 Recipe Notes –

-- If you’d like to do this in the Instant Pot, you can easily adapt it.
+- If you’d like to make your pot roast in the Instant Pot, you can easily adapt it.
 The flavor is in the browning and braising, though, so you won’t get the richness unless you do both.

-- Likewise the slow cooker, you can throw it all in (reduce the liquid by half).
+- Likewise the slow cooker (I have this one and have for years), you can throw it all in (reduce the liquid by half).
 If you take the time to brown it first, you’ll get better flavor.

 - Check out this post from The Hamptons Butcher if you’re unsure about choosing a beef roast and this one from Jamie Oliver for a lesson on pork cuts.